SaudMajrashi2004/amazon-sales-powerbi-dashboard/README.md

 - 📥 Imported the dataset into Power BI
 - 🧹 Cleaned and transformed the data using Power Query
 - ⭐ Built a Star Schema data model
-- 📐 Created 10+ DAX measures for KPIs and business analysis
+- 📐 Developed 10+ DAX measures for KPIs and business analysis
 - 📊 Designed interactive dashboards with a consistent dark theme

 ---

-## 📈 Dashboards
+## 📈 Dashboard Pages

-- Overview Dashboard
+- 📌 Overview
-- Sales Dashboard
+- 💰 Sales
-- Products Dashboard
+- 📦 Products
-- Customers Dashboard
+- 👥 Customers
-- Shipping Dashboard
+- 🚚 Shipping

 ---